Waratah West

 Waratah West features high concentrations of group households, with a fairly typical median household size

-Family households constitute 58.4% of all households, including 19.3% couples with children, 25.2% couples without children, and 11.2% single parent families.
-Non-family households comprise the remaining 41.6%, with lone person households at 27.9% and group households making up 13.7% of the total.
-The median household size is 2.4 people, which aligns with the Rest of NSW average.
+Family households account for 58.4% of all households, including 19.3% couples with children, 25.2% couples without children, and 11.2% single parent families.
+Non-family households constitute the remaining 41.6%, with lone person households at 27.9% and group households comprising 13.7%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households